Music scholars in society

 Six researchers are employed in the project in different periods between 2020-2025.
 The researchers are:

-Adjuct Professor Juha Torvinen (Principal investigator)
+Adjuct Professor Juha Torvinen (Director)

-Adjuct Professor Susanna Välimäki (Vice-principal investigator)
+Professor Susanna Välimäki (Vice-director)

 Dr Kaj Ahlsved